activebook/gllm/README.md

 # In chat mode, type:
 /editor
 /e
-# Into multi-line mode, type:
-/multi
-/#
 ```

-#### ✨ In multi-line mode, you can copy/paste multi-line text/code
+#### ✨ In chat mode, you can copy/paste text/code

 **How to use:**

 1. Open prefered editor
-2. Compose your multi-line message
+2. Compose your message
 3. Save and exit the editor
 4. Review the content in gllm
 5. Press Enter to send or Ctrl+C to discard